 Alabama has the highest percentage of population that has a concealed carry permit with over 20% of residents licensed to carry.

-Four other States have over a million permit holders and they are: Texas, Georgia, Pennsylvania, and Alabama.
+Other States have over a million permit holders and they are: Texas, Georgia, and Pennsylvania.

 States with the Least Concealed Handgun Permit Holders